car10ca/weatherDataAnalysis/README.md

 # Weather Analysis Toolkit

 ## Overview
-This repository contains the implementation of a command-line weather analysis toolkit, developed as part of the **CM2005 Object Oriented Programming** midterm assignment for the BSc in Computer Science program.
+This repository contains the implementation of a command-line weather analysis toolkit, developed as part of a midterm assignment for a BSc in Computer Science program at a UK university.
 The toolkit is designed to visualize and predict weather data for various European countries using candlestick data representations and a text-based plotting system.

+This project scored 86% where anything 70% and up is considered an A.

 ## Features
 The toolkit offers the following features: